Aaron3963/CSE_151A_Project/README.md

 #### Joint Headline Model

-By joining all headlines of the same day in to one sentence, we hope that TF-IDF could capture more information than our previous model.
+By joining all headlines of the same day into one sentence, we hope that TF-IDF could capture more information than our previous model.

 |  | Date | Headlines | trend\_up |
 | --- | --- | --- | --- |